jdi-docs/jdi-light/source/includes/documentation/_material_ui_elements.md

 ##### <a href="https://material-ui.com/components/transfer-list/" target="_blank"> Transfer List overview</a>

-Abstract TransferList and its child classes are located in the following classes:
+Abstract TransferList and its descendants are located in the following classes:

 - __Java__:
->_com.epam.jdi.light.material.elements.inputs.transferlist.TransferList_
+_com.epam.jdi.light.material.elements.inputs.transferlist.TransferList_
->_com.epam.jdi.light.material.elements.inputs.transferlist.SimpleTransferList_
+_com.epam.jdi.light.material.elements.inputs.transferlist.SimpleTransferList_
->_com.epam.jdi.light.material.elements.inputs.transferlist.EnhancedTransferList_
+_com.epam.jdi.light.material.elements.inputs.transferlist.EnhancedTransferList_

 A **transfer list** (or "shuttle") enables the user to move one or more list items between lists.